ritwickdey/vscode-live-sass-compiler/README.md

 - New debugging items
     * Two settings:
         * `liveSass.command.debugInclusion` to check that a current file will be included based on your settings
-        * `liveSass.command.debugFileList` for a more indepth look under the hood of the files included and excluded.
+        * `liveSass.command.debugFileList` for a more in-depth look under the hood of the files included and excluded.
 Which can assist when logging issues
     * New item in the [FAQ](https://github.com/glenn2223/vscode-live-sass-compiler/blob/master/docs/faqs.md) for extra help with glob patterns and reporting files not being compiled

 ### Changed
 - Update the returned message from Autoprefixer warnings.
 They now better reflect that it's a warning not an error and include file information
-- Updated some dependancies:
+- Updated some dependencies:
     * autoprefixer: v10.1.0
     * glob: 7.1.6
     * postcss: 8.2.1
-- Also updated some dev dependancies (not effecting the extension itself)
+- Also updated some dev dependencies (not effecting the extension itself)

 ### Other
 - Moved to eslinting, prettified the Typescript files